 Serving the Chai-Spiced Apple Cake

-The smallest of the bites will bring a smile to your face.
+The smallest of bites will bring a smile to your face.
 The chai-spiced apple cake is that good.
-The mixture of spices ties together all the flavors so well that a basic cake transforms into sophisticated.
+The mixture of spices ties together all the flavors so well that a basic cake transforms into sophisticated one.
 Surprisingly, it’s the best way to celebrate apples and the start of autumn!

 I’d love to hear from you!
 Please tag me on Instagram @tashasartisanfoods, using the hashtag #tashasartisanfoods.
 You can also FOLLOW ME on INSTAGRAM, PINTEREST for more fabulous recipes!
 Do subscribe to Tasha’s Artisan Foods so you’ll never miss a recipe!